thepost/Dailymile-iOS/README.md

 A few assumptions are made about any GPX file that data is extracted from, and it's up to you to create a GPX in that way:

-    1) There is only 1 track, but that track can contain multiple track segments.
+* There is only 1 track, but that track can contain multiple track segments.
 It uses the last (or only) track in any array of tracks.

-    2) The track name is a good value to use for the Dailymile title.
+* The track name is a good value to use for the Dailymile title.

-    3) The track comment is a good value to use for the Dailymile message.
+* The track comment is a good value to use for the Dailymile message.

+Please contact me if you have any questions.

+Mike Post